This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 A student must achieve a 3.0 grade point average and complete 12 units in a semester to be eligible for the Dean’s Honor List.
 A record of this honor appears on the student’s transcript.
 Students who appear on the Dean’s Honor List for three semesters or who have a cumulative grade point average of 3.0 or higher will receive “honors” with their Associate in Arts degree.

 There are several different degrees that are offered by community colleges, colleges, and universities.
-The degree that Santa Monica College offers is the Associate of Arts (AA) degree.
+The degree that Santa Monica College offers is the Associate in Arts (AA) degree.
 Commonly called "two year degrees," AA degrees are granted upon completion of 60 semester units of required coursework.
 Currently, SMC also offers a Bachelor of Science (BS) in Interaction Design.

 The two primary degrees offered by colleges and universities are the Bachelor of Arts (BA) degree and the Bachelor of Science (BS) degree.
 Commonly called "four year degrees," these degrees are granted upon completion of at least 120 semester units of required coursework.
 Other bachelor degrees include the Bachelor of Fine Arts (BFA) and the Bachelor of Music (BM).
 After obtaining their bachelor's degree, some student go on to obtain their Master of Arts (MA) or Master of Science (MS) degree.
 Commonly called "graduate degrees," these degrees focus specifically on courses in the field of study, and are granted upon completion of at least 30 semester units of required coursework.
 Other master's degrees include the Master of Business Administration (MBA) and the Master of Fine Arts (MFA).